neuro-team-femto/neuro-team-femto.github.io/cream.md

 [<img class='img-responsive center-block' src="/images/cream/cnrs_le_journal_2.jpg" width="70%" height="70%" />](https://lejournal.cnrs.fr/videos/dis-moi-bonjour-et-je-te-dirai-qui-tu-es)

 The CREAM team/project ended in December 2020.
 This page archives the team's key publications, team members and where each of these people went.
-The legacy of the CREAM team continues at the FEMTO-ST Neuro team, which was established in the FEMTO-ST Institute in Jan.
+The legacy of the CREAM team continues at the FEMTO-ST Neuro group, which was established in the FEMTO-ST Institute in Jan.
 2021 on the basis of some of project CREAM's key findings in [psychophysical reverse-correlation](https://www.pnas.org/content/115/15/3972) and [vocal feedback](https://www.pnas.org/content/113/4/948).

 <!-- For a lighter viewing, French director [Mailys Audouze](http://www.film-documentaire.fr/4DACTION/w_liste_generique/C_94670_F2)'s 50-min documentary _Cracking my Emotional Code_, premiered at IRCAM in December 2021, followed the team over its 6 years of existence, and gives a rather unique, behind-the-scene glance into how such research was made. -->